Reviews You Can Rely On

 Requires connector for brake lights

-The Piston Pro X is not only expensive, but it is also quite large and almost 64 pounds which makes it difficult to move and store.
+The Piston Pro X is not only expensive, but it is also quite large and almost 64 pounds, which makes it difficult to move and store.
 That said, this is the absolute best hitch rack money can buy.
 This rack's safety, security, and features may make it worth your dollars.
 Bikes with full fenders can be accommodated using a simple strap that is available separately.
-If you want this racks functionality at a lower cost, Kuat sells the Piston Pro, which lacks brake lights, integrated tools and Kashima coating but saves a few hundred dollars.
+If you want this rack's functionality at a lower cost, Kuat sells the Piston Pro, which lacks brake lights, integrated tools, and Kashima coating but saves a few hundred dollars.

 Long-Term Thoughts: We're completely spoiled from using this rack; its functionality and design are just about perfect.
 The loading process with this rack is superior to every rack we've tested.
 The only real downside of this rack is its price; if you agree, check out the Piston Pro above.
-If you want tail light functionality and an easy to clean finish with little regard to price, this is your rack.
+If you want tail light functionality and an easy-to-clean finish with little regard to price, this is your rack.

 Read more: Kuat Piston Pro X review